 Jeffrey Perloff, Microeconomics, Pearson/Addison-Wesley.
 It's recommended but not required.
 If you do decide to get a copy, it's not necessary to have the latest edition: renting the 6th or 7th edition rather than the 8th, for example, would be fine.

-Weekly Exercises: Due at the beginning of class.
+Weekly Exercises: 15% of final grade.
+Due at the beginning of class.
 Grading will be on a 5 point scale: 5 for excellent work, 4 for good, 3 for an honest attempt and 0 otherwise.
 You'll need to do the exercises in order to do well on the exams.
 You may work on the problem sets in groups of up to three students.
 When working in a group, please turn in a single set of answers for the group and be sure to list each member's name.

 All graphs and diagrams this semester can be drawn by hand.
 They should be neat and scaled appropriately, so it's probably a good idea to use graph paper.
 You do NOT need to draw them electronically, even for the two memos.
 For many of the diagrams, it's much more trouble than it's worth to draw them on a computer unless you have specialized software.